 - protection from stress, illness, and injury

 - the opportunity to express its natural behaviour

-You are responsible for ensuring that your pet gets...
+You are responsible for ensuring that your pet stays healthy which includes receiving

-- annual vaccinations
+- annual vaccinations (depending on the species)

 - regular preventative parasitic treatment

 - vet consultations when your pet is sick or injured